THE BEST MUSIC EVER!

 20 CRITERIA FOR 2,196 SONGS

-There are 2,208 songs that charted on the Billboard Top 40 in the ‘80s.
-Twelve of those songs are not eligible to be included on this list of THE TOP 500 POP SONGS OF THE 1980S because even though they charted on the Billboard Top 40 in the ‘80s, these songs were actually hits in the ‘60s or ‘70s, and are therefore not ‘80s songs.
+In the ‘80s, there were 2,208 songs that entered the American Top 40 chart.
+Twelve of those songs are not eligible to be included on this list of THE TOP 500 POPULAR SONGS OF THE 1980S because even though they charted on American Top 40 in the ‘80s, these songs were originally released in the ‘60s or ‘70s, and are therefore not ‘80s songs.

 Eight of these 12 songs are ineligible because they were descending the first chart of 1980 after reaching their peak popularity in 1979.
 These are songs from the ‘70s that were decreasing in popularity on the January 5, 1980 chart: